b1skit/SaberEngine/README.md

 Most of the keys described in `ConfigKeys.h` can be set/overridden via key/value command line arguments using a `-keyname value` pattern.
 If `value` is omitted, it will be stored as a boolean true value.
 The most important command line arguments are described here:

 Scene loading: `-scene Folder\Name\filename.extension`
-	- Path is relative to the `<project root>\Scenes\` directory
+* Path is relative to the `<project root>\Scenes\` directory
-	- Supports GLTF 2.0 files
+* Supports GLTF 2.0 files

 Display log messages in a system console window: `-console`

+Select the backend rendering API: `-platform <API>`.
+If no API is specified, DirectX 12 is used.
+Supported <API> values are:
+* dx12
+* opengl

 Enable strict shader binding checks: `-strictshaderbinding`
-	- Enables (helpful, but annoying) asserts if textures/parameters aren't found in a shader's reflected metadata
+* Enables (helpful, but occasionally annoying) asserts if parameters aren't found when parsion reflected shader metadata

 Enable graphics API debugging: `-debuglevel [0, 2]`.
 Each level increases log verbosity, and API-specific validation
 * 0: Default (disabled)